 Le Diplomate (Logan Circle)

 Prolific restaurateur Stephen Starr operates restaurants all over the country, and his first foray into D.C. dining was an immediate hit.
 Le Diplomate is a sprawling love letter to France, with red banquettes and marble bistro tables that can seat almost 300 guests at full capacity.
-Beloved by locals for its brunch, a classy mid-day break spot for tourists, and nice enough for client dinners, it’s one of the few restaurants that provides the perfect backdrop for almost any occasion.
-The interior details and precise renditions of French standards ground the restaurant, earning it three stars in a Washington Post review.
+Beloved by locals for its brunch, a classy mid-day break spot for tourists, and nice enough for client dinners, it’s one of the few district restaurants that provides the perfect backdrop for almost any occasion.
+The interior details and precise renditions of French standards ground the place, and earned it three stars in a Washington Post review.
 Vintage cycling jerseys sit above the lengthy zinc bar, where diners can sip a French spritz made of Lillet blanc, sparkling wine, sour orange, and rhubarb; a great way to contemplate whether to start with a chilled seafood tower, escargot bathed in garlic parsley butter, or both.

 The Prime Rib (Foggy Bottom)

 Stepping into The Prime Rib’s dining room is a throwback to an elevated era of dining and arguably D.C.’s most refined steakhouse.
 The restaurant’s dramatic black walls and tufted black leather seating contrast with the stark white table clothes, creating a luxe environment befitting of a restaurant that has trademarked the slogan “The Civilized Steak House.”
 Jackets are required, but the pomp and circumstance is all part of the experience.
-The restaurant’s exacting standards apply to ingredients as well: the beef is USDA prime, sourced from a single farm in Kansas, and the caviar is Petrossian.
+The restaurant’s exacting standards apply to ingredients as well: the beef is USDA prime, sourced from a single farm in Kansas, and the caviar is Armenia’s finest.
 Start with an ice cold martini, The Prime Rib’s famous potato skin basket, and — as the restaurant’s lengthy after-dinner drink menu indicates — settle in for a delightfully indulgent, leisurely meal.

 Dining at the restaurant: The Prime Rib is open for limited indoor dining.